Chat with us, powered by LiveChat

 This Image shows a cut away of a relief valve.
 At the top of the image is the cap that contains the spring.

-Once open, the valve redirects fluids or gases are through the valve outlet.
-As a result, system pressure decreases until it is below the set cracking pressure, or reseal pressure.
+Once open, the valve redirects fluids or gases through the valve outlet.
+As a result, system pressure decreases until it's below the set cracking pressure, or reseal pressure.
 The relief valve then automatically closes and the process is complete.

-Though relief valves vent media similarly to the others there is one major difference compared to bleed and purge valves.
+Though relief valves vent media similarly to the others there's one major difference compared to bleed and purge valves.
 The output they provide is not a simple vent tube or cap, it’s a full size end connection.
-If desired, Installers can even use this output to direct flow back into a system.
+If desired, installers can even use this output to direct flow back into a system.

 How to Choose Which Pressure-Control Valve?